apache/druid/docs/design/architecture.md

 ### Indexing and handoff

-_Indexing_ is the mechanism by which new segments are created, and _handoff_ is the mechanism by which they are published and begin being served by Historical processes.
+_Indexing_ is the mechanism by which new segments are created, and _handoff_ is the mechanism by which they are published and begin served by Historical processes.
 On the indexing side:

 1. An _indexing task_ starts running and building a new segment.
 It must determine the identifier of the segment before it starts building it.
 For a task that is appending (like a Kafka task, or an index task in append mode) this is